 Making sure you are covered is key for avoiding the biggest problems during the winter season.

 Everyone knows their car could become damaged if they end up in an accident due to risky winter weather.
-But there are a few ways your car could become damaged even if you never have an issue while behind the wheel.
+But, people often forget the hidden hazards that can lead to significant wear and tear.

-Road salt is a common tool used to help drivers gain a bit more traction on the roads after a winter storm.
+Road salt is used to help drivers gain a bit more traction on the roads after a snowfall.
 Though it does help break down the icy mess winter can leave behind on roadways, it also has a nasty side-effect.

-When our vehicle is constantly exposed to road salt and other materials placed on roadways for safety reasons, it can sustain heavy damage in a short period of time.
+When your vehicle experiences consistent exposure to road salt, it can sustain heavy damage in a short period of time.

-Clearing off road salt from your vehicle either on your own or through a cleaning appointment with professionals helps ensure the vehicle’s damage doesn’t become too severe.
-It also ensures minor dings don’t turn into openings, and that barely-visible dents won’t turn lead to discolored sections.
+Clearing off road salt from your vehicle helps ensure the vehicle’s damage doesn’t become too severe.
+It also ensures minor dings don’t turn into openings, and that barely-visible dents won’t turn lead to discoloured sections.

-Removing road salt, ice and snow, and other winter hazards from your car helps ensure it will retain value.
-If you want to trade it in or resell it later, this ensures you will get more from the deal than you would’ve by letting the winter-wear pile up over time.
+Removing road salt, ice and snow, and other winter hazards from your car also helps ensure it will retain value.
+If you want to trade it in or resell it later, proper care helps you get the best deal.

-Damage to your vehicle could impair your ability to control it safely, meaning a bit of preventive maintenance in the present could help you avoid costly liability in the future.
+Damage to your vehicle could impair your ability to control it safely.
+Prevention is the best medicine to avoid costly repairs in the future.